 In 1911, Frederick Armstrong of Preston Hill Farm died.
 He left six surviving children among whom were Thomas George and Henry James Armstrong.
 (Link: F Armstrong) Both sons owned property at Chequers Cottages - the homes that were like bookends of the row: No 1, Thomas George and No 6 (far right, below), Henry James.

 There is evidence that Thomas George owned No 1 from 1918 and appears to have rented out the cottage.
-Then, in February 1946, Thomas (who was living at Crossways, Hitchin Hill, Hitchin) sold the property to William Wheeler of The Garage, Kings Walden for £500.
+Then, in February 1946, Thomas (who was then living at Crossways, Hitchin Hill, Hitchin) sold the property to William Wheeler of The Garage, Kings Walden for £500.
 Its tenant was probably Preston’s policeman at the time and his family - in 1950, the home was occupied by PC Dent.
 One provision of the sale was that the right of way to No 4 Chequers Cottages via a drive beside No 1 and across the yards at the rear of Nos 1 - 3 was preserved.
 This allowed horses, other animals, carts and cars to pass from Chequers Lane to 4 Chequers Cottages.
 Henry James (Jack) Armstrong with his wife, Gertrude Kate Wilkins (born in 1880 at Tottenham, East London, the daughter of a commercial traveller in tea) bought 6 Chequers Cottages for £300 using money inherited from his father.
 After their marriage in 1918, the couple lived there for the rest of their lives.
 Henry (Jack) died in January 1962, aged 78; Gertrude, in June 1964, aged 83.
 Both were buried at St Martin, Preston.

 Henry (Jack) and Gertrude (pictured above) had one daughter, Eileen Gertrude Newell, who was born on 14 January 1919.
 Eileen began attending Preston School on 21 April 1925 and left the School on 4 August 1933.